Center for NMR Spectroscopy

 Access to Labs and Instruments

 - Instrument accounts will be created at the time of training.
-Be sure to ask for accounts to be created on any additional instruments you will need to access (e.g., you may access both the Bruker Avance III 400 and 600 MHz instruments As well as the Bruker Fourier 300 if you have been trained on the 600).
+Be sure to ask for accounts to be created on any additional instruments you will need to access (e.g., you may access both the Bruker Avance III HD 400 and 600 MHz instruments as well as the Bruker Fourier 300 if you have been trained on the 600).

 - Prior laboratory safety training through Baylor University's Department of Environmental Health & Safety is mandatory.

 - NMR Time for each instrument may be reserved using the Baylor Facility Online Manager(FOM).
 Permitted sign-up times are posted above each instrument's FOM Schedule and should be respected.